StrongRishu25/Message/README.md

 # Message
-This is a messaging website to connect to individual on internet using a interactive website interface
+This is a messaging website to connect two individual on internet using a interactive website interface